mls-m5/matsprak-2023/README.md

 ```

-## Adding library is so fast that you do not need to specify exa
+## Importing library is so fast that you do not need to specify exa

 ```cpp
 // module x, subpart y